realworldocaml/book/en/maps-and-hashtables.md

 association list, throwing an exception if there are duplicate keys in the list.

-Note that the comparator is only required for operations that create maps from scratch.
+The comparator is only required for operations that create maps from scratch.
 Operations that update an existing map simply inherit the comparator of the map they start with.

 ```ocaml
 # let zilch_map = Map.add digit_map ~key:0 ~data:"zilch";;